 Add the 2 eggs.
 Blend at low speed until moistened, then beat 3 minutes at medium speed.

-By hand, gradually stir in enough of remaining flour to make a soft dough.
+By hand, gradually stir in enough of the remaining flour to make a soft dough.
 (You might not use all of the flour.
 Reserve any remaining flour for kneading and shaping the dough.)

 Knead the dough on a floured surface until smooth and elastic, about 5 minutes.